kfcpaladin/sze-the-game/README.md

 1. Restructures the /game directory so that it is easier to manage
 2. Introduces subclasses to the ADVCharacter used in master/nub to offer specialisation
 3. Uses an updated renpy engine to [*renpy-6.99.13*](https://www.renpy.org/dl/6.99.13/)
-4. Added redirectable music directory
+4. Added redirectable music and sfx directories

 ## Game directory layout